 Prenuptial and Postnuptial Agreements

 The benefits of a prenuptial agreement are that, going into the marriage, both spouses have a good understanding of what the outcome will be if the marriage does not work out.
 In the agreement, each spouse defines his or her respective rights in the event of a divorce.
 The benefit of a postnuptial agreement is similar to a prenuptial agreement, except it happens after the marriage has occurred.
 This then defines the rights of the parties in the event that the marriage is dissolved.
-A Fairfax same-sex divorce attorney can aid in drafting these specific documents.
+An LGBTQ divorce lawyer in Fairfax can aid in drafting these specific documents.

 This is particularly important for same-sex couples in Virginia because the law is still developing.
 For example, in the area of deciding when the marriage began, there is not currently any concrete law as to how to deal with civil unions versus legal marriages.
 If the parties to a marriage are willing to define their rights in a prenuptial agreement or a post-nuptial agreement, then that is an area of uncertainty that both spouses can eliminate by the terms of one of those kinds of agreements.